thedevdojo/wave-website/content/docs/getting-started.md

 ---
-title: Getting Started with Static
+title: Getting Started with Wave
-description: This is the introduction and getting started seciton of the Static documentation.
+description: This is the introduction and getting started seciton for the Wave Docs
 slug: 'getting-started'
 prevTitle: null
 prevURL: null